 A business line of credit is a flexible loan for businesses that works like a credit card.
 Companies draw money from their credit lines as needed, only paying interest on the portion of money borrowed.
 As they repay the amount borrowed, they replenish the funds available.
 These funds can typically be accessed using a business checking account, credit card or mobile app.

-There are two types of business lines of credit you can use.
-There are both secured and unsecured business lines of credit, which can vary considerably based on interest rates, fees and requirements.
+There are two types of business lines of credit you can use: secured and unsecured.
+These two options can vary considerably when it comes to interest rates, fees and requirements.
 A secured line of credit uses collateral that you own as a guarantee for your loan.
 If you do not repay the loan, the lender can take your collateral to help satisfy your debt.
 An unsecured line of credit does not use collateral, which can make it harder to obtain and more expensive to repay.